 Android VPN Overview

-How to use a VPN on Android
+How to use a VPN on Android phones and tablets

 So how do you use a VPN on an Android smartphone?
 There are a few steps: